 However, failure should not be feared but embraced as a stepping stone to success.

-Each failed idea provides valuable insights, helping teams refine their approach and come up with even better solutions in the future.
+Every failed idea teaches something valuable, helping teams improve their approach and develop even better solutions later on.

 Product ideation places a strong emphasis on understanding and addressing customer needs.